OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6105.rst

 - `Fix Don't let add the ssh key more than one time <https://github.com/OpenNebula/one/issues/7140>`__.
 - `Fix VIRTIO_QUEUES not applying to hot plugged virtio NICs <https://github.com/OpenNebula/one/issues/7195>`__.
 - `Fix translation text when creating VMs <https://github.com/OpenNebula/one/issues/7222>`__.
-- `Fix Fix ownership issue when instanciate Vm as a different user <https://github.com/OpenNebula/one/issues/7013>`__.
+- `Fix ownership issue when instanciate Vm as a different user <https://github.com/OpenNebula/one/issues/7013>`__.
-- `Fix Fix Ethernet text on Address Ranges when create VMs <https://github.com/OpenNebula/one/issues/6955>`__.
+- `Fix Ethernet text on Address Ranges when create VMs <https://github.com/OpenNebula/one/issues/6955>`__.
 - `Fix re-arrange time orders when adding a scheduled action in Creating VMs <https://github.com/OpenNebula/one/issues/7031>`__.
 - `Fix fsck to update history ETIME using EETIME or RETIME <https://github.com/OpenNebula/one/issues/7250>`__.
 - `Fix VM placement expression parsing in Sunstone <https://github.com/OpenNebula/one/issues/7158>`__.